 Hebrew

-The Hebrew word, betula, can refer to a young maiden or a woman who has never been sexually intimate.
+The Hebrew word, almah, can refer to a young maiden or a woman who has never been sexually intimate.
 In Deuteronomy 22, the word is used to clearly refer to a woman who has never engaged in sex.
 But in other places, the context refers to a young woman regardless of her marital status.
 For example, in Jeremiah’s prophecy about Israel, who had been unfaithful to God, the people were referred to as Virgin Israel (Jer.
 31:4).
 Context dictates how the word is to be used.

 The context of Isaiah 7 has to do with events surrounding King Ahaz.
 As the New American Commentary points out: